 With its fiery-red body, quick black wings, and long, curved, salmon-colored bill, the ‘i‘iwi — or scarlet Hawaiian honeycreeper — is one of the most recognizable birds of Hawaii.
 But although it was once widespread across the islands, this beautiful bird is now in danger of immediate or near-term extinction across the whole western portion of its habitat.
 The spread of avian malaria and avian pox has limited its range to high-elevation areas where it’s too cool for mosquitoes to deliver the diseases, and as climate change pushes colder temperatures farther and farther upslope, the bird will have fewer and fewer high-mountain refuges — and will eventually run out of room altogether.
 The ‘i‘iwi is also threatened by agricultural and urban development, as well as nonnative species that also contribute to habitat destruction and facilitate the spread of mosquitoes.

 To save the ‘i‘iwi from extinction, in 2010 the Center petitioned the U.S. Fish and Wildlife Service to list it as threatened under the Endangered Species Act, as well as to designate critical habitat.
 In July 2011, we reached a historic agreement with the Service compelling it to make a listing proposal for the bird by 2012 — as well as move forward on protection decisions for 756 other rare species.
-The Service proposed the bird for protection early the next year.
+The Service issued an initial positive decision for the bird early the next year, proposing protection in 2016.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|